 How to apply

-- Submit your placement choices to your department via Blackboard as per instructions from your Language Director in TB1 Year 2.
+- Submit your placement choices to the School of Modern Languages as per their instructions in TB1 of your second year.

-Before you go
+Before you go abroad

-While you are away
+While you are abroad

 Changes to your placement